boucadair/draft-boucadair-veloce-yang/draft-boucadair-veloce-yang.md

 # Introduction

-RFCs are not be suited for documenting YANG modules.
+RFCs are not suited for documenting and maintaining YANG modules.
 However, implementers/vendors are looking for reference models and sufficiently stable models to refer to.
 To that aim, this document proposes a new approach for documenting IETF-endorsed YANG modules.

 Guidance for writing YANG modules are discussed in {{!I-D.ietf-netmod-rfc8407bis}}.
 Guidelines related to code components ({{Section 3.2 of !I-D.ietf-netmod-rfc8407bis}}) or citations to references listed in the YANG module do not apply for VELOCE.